fatshotty/mysql_node_orm/Readme.md

 ## Usage

-See file in the `spec` folder for examples
+See files in the `spec` folder for examples

 ## Overview